API¶

 group : data group index of trigger

-Save MDF to dst.
-If overwrite is True then the destination file is overwritten, otherwise the file name is appended with ‘.<cntr>’, were ‘<cntr>’ is the first counter that produces a new file name (that does not already exist in the filesystem).
+MDFtodst.
+Ifoverwriteis True, then the destination file is overwritten, otherwise the file name is appended with ‘.<cntr>’, where ‘<cntr>’ is the first counter that produces a new file name that does not already exist in the filesystem.- Parameters:

 - Returns: